Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 That's right.

-Speaking of prevention, soda brain, which is an idea that has gotten a lot of taco in the last month or two.
+Speaking of prevention, soda brain, which is an idea that has gotten a lot of talk over the last month or two.

-Alzheimer's research has discovered something that Max is going to talk about.
+Alzheimer's researchers discovered something that Max is going to talk about.

 Yeah, so researchers out of Boston University found that people that tended to drink more soda also were more likely to have shrinkage of their brain.